Quintaneishon/PDA/MUSIC_GO_AIRA/README.md

 ## Notes

 - The program uses JACK's real-time audio processing capabilities
-- FFT processing is done using the FFTW3 library
+- FFT processing is done using the go-dsp package, a pure Go implementation
 - Audio processing is done in blocks of the size determined by JACK's buffer size